 Thinking through what you will need in an emergency based on your own abilities and challenges will help you be more prepared.

-The American Public Health Association also has emergency preparedness fact sheets, including for specific disabilities, that are available in English, Spanish, accessible PDFs, and American Sign Language, at aphagetready.org
+The American Public Health Association also has emergency preparedness tipsheets for specific disabilities that are available in English, Spanish, accessible PDFs, and American Sign Language.